xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

   >
   > @param io0_value: the digital value of Tool GPIO-0
   > @param io1_value: the digital value of Tool GPIO-1
+  > @param io2_value: the digital value of Tool GPIO-2
+  > @param io3_value: the digital value of Tool GPIO-3
+  > @param io4_value: the digital value of Tool GPIO-4
   > @return: see the [API Code Documentation](./xarm_api_code.md#api-code) for details.